-37 secret WhatsApp tricks you might not know about - Pocket-lint
+47 secret WhatsApp tips and tricks you might not know about

 Delete a specific message within a chat

 Just as you can star a specific message within a chat, you can also delete a specific message within a chat.
-You can also "delete for everyone" but you have to do this within 1 hour and 8 minutes and 16 seconds.
+You can also "delete for everyone" but you have to do this within 1 hour, 8 minutes and 16 seconds.

 Choosing delete for everyone will also result in a message appearing in the chat saying the message has been deleted which although looks suspicious, could be better than whatever message you sent in the first place.